nathan-costa/resource-translator/README.txt

+This utility is aimed at developer who wish to automate inserting translations into .net .resx files.

-This utility creates a key/value across all resource files for a given string, the key remains the same and the value is translated to the appropriate language.
+The utility creates a key/value across all resource files for a given string, the key remains the same and the value is translated to the appropriate language.

 The Bing Translator API is used to provide the translations.